 Sari-Sari Falls is one of Dominica’s most beautiful waterfalls and one of the most challenging to reach!
 It’s a 90-minute hike that crosses the Sari-Sari River several times.
 To get there, you’ll have to wade through and river and climb over large rocks, so expect to get wet!

 The falls are incredible to see at the end.
 We weren’t able to swim there as it had been raining a lot and the current was powerful, so we just admired them from the ground.

-We were recommended to get a guide for this hike but didn’t listen and ended up getting lost in the jungle as we ran out of daylight and couldn’t find our way out.
-Based on that experience, I do recommend getting a guide.
-Or at the very least, ensuring you have enough daylight and hiking supplies in case this happens to you!
+Based on my experience, I do recommend getting a guide.
+Or, at the very least, ensure you have enough daylight and hiking supplies in case this happens to you!

 The hike weaves in and out of the jungle, crossing the river several times.
 The water is deep in a lot of places, so you will get absolutely soaked.
 I don’t recommend taking anything you aren’t comfortable getting wet.
 I took my camera and had the bag above my head in several places to avoid it from getting wet.

 It took us about an hour to get to Victoria Falls, where you’ll get a gorgeous view of the 200-foot (61m) waterfall that drops down to a large milky-white pool.
 We did swim under it briefly, but the falls are very powerful!

 A guide is highly recommended for this trail.
 We went with friends who had hiked it before, so we didn’t get one as they knew the way.

 But we ran into trouble when a man told us we couldn’t cross his property without a guide.
 His wife was bathing in the river nearby and started yelling at him when she realized what was happening.
 He then changed his tune and happily let us go by.
 Sometimes you need a woman to put you in your place!